What Is a Mortgage?

 How much can I borrow?

 That’s why it makes sense to find out how much you can borrow before looking at properties, so you can get an idea of what you will be able to comfortably afford.
 Some lenders will work this out before you find a property.
 This is called an approval or a decision in principle.
-As mentioned, these calculations will be based on you guaranteed income.
+These calculations will be based on you guaranteed income.

 How do I repay a mortgage?